 “I think I’ll always be involved in sports because that’s what I love,” Clark stated.
 “I think once I’m done playing professional basketball, hopefully I have a long career.
 But I’m not going to want to still be on the sidelines, probably.
 Maybe I’ll be up in a suite, like a general manager or something fun like that, I don’t know.”

-But Clark’s response reminded Letterman of a legend from a different sport and what he’s been up to since retiring.
+Clark’s response reminded Letterman of a legend from a different sport and what he’s been up to since retiring.

 “This brings to mind Tom Brady,” Letterman said.
 “Now, he’s doing color for FOX on NFL games.
-And you think, ‘No, Tom.’
+And you think, ‘No, Tom’.
 I mean… And by the way, he’s pretty good.
 But let’s set our sights a little higher, maybe.”

-The remarks from Letterman came off as a bit harsh.
-He acted like being a commentator for the NFL isn’t a well-respected job.
-But it’s in fact one of the most respected jobs in all of sports.
+On the contrary, it is one of the most respected jobs in all of sports.
 Being a sports commentator requires deep knowledge of the game and strong communication skills.

 Letterman could feel like what he said wasn’t vibing with the crowd, so he asked if he was wrong.
 Then, Clark came to Brady’s defense.

-Letterman went on to say that he doesn’t think that Brady is strapped for cash, so he’s not too impressed by his new paycheck.
-Regardless, his sentiments couldn’t have been more wrong in this exchange.
-And Caitlin Clark took him to school on her knowledge of the GOAT.
+Letterman then went on to say he doesn’t think that Brady is strapped for cash, so he’s not too impressed by his new paycheck.